Softwire/VisualStudioSettings/README.md

 *Applying*
 * In Visual Studio, navigate to `Tools > Import and Export Settings`.
-* Select `Import selected environment settings`
+* Select `Import selected environment settings`.
-* (Decide whether to export current settings or not, only matters if you want the option to go back)
+* (Decide whether to export current settings or not, only matters if you want the option to go back).
-* Browse to `Template.vssettings` and click through to `Finish`
+* Browse to and select `Template.vssettings`, then click through to `Finish`.

 ####ReSharper (Template.sln.DotSettings)